 Ernest P. Willenberg Special Education Center

-- Ernest P. Willenberg Special Education Center's student population of 168 students has declined by 18% over five school years.
+Ernest P. Willenberg Special Education Center's student population of 186 students has grown by 9% over five school years.

 |School Type||Special education school|

 Ernest P. Willenberg Special Education Center is ranked within the bottom 50% of all 9,602 schools in California (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 The diversity score of Ernest P. Willenberg Special Education Center is 0.66, which is more than the diversity score at state average of 0.64.
 The school's diversity has stayed relatively flat over five school years.